 Before we begin with this task, it’s important for you to know that the only way to copy a page in Word is to copy the content on it.
 Microsoft Word deals with blocks of text and not pages.

 Whether you want a copy of the page in another document, or you simply want to duplicate the page in the same document, the process is the same, and it’s nice to know that it is not a hard task at all.

-Copying a page in Microsoft Word involve simply selecting all the content on the page and pasting it to wherever you need it to be.
+Copying a page in Microsoft Word involves simply selecting all the content on the page and pasting it to wherever you need it to be.

-Without further ado, below are the steps to copy a page in Word:
+Without further ado, below are the steps to copy or duplicate a page in Word:

 - Open your Word document and scroll to the page you want to copy.